Skip to main content

 We can nearly hear our feet rejoice as we slide out of our stiff ski boots and straight back into hiking footwear ready to chase the fresh spring air and sunshine.

-While it will take a good few more months for the winter snowpack to melt and fully unveil Fernie's goliath multiuse trail network for all, there are a few hiking routes that are accessible without snowshoes as early as mid-April.
+While it usually a good few months for the winter snowpack to melt in the high alpine and fully unveil Fernie's goliath multiuse trail network for all, there are a few low-valley hiking routes that are accessible without snowshoes as early as mid-April.

 Here are our 5 top pick hiking trails you can take on during your spring mountain getaway to Fernie.